biocswirl-dev-team/BiocSwirl/README.md

 Bioinformatics has grown in adoption in many traditional non-computer science fields that lack the time and energy to go truly in depth past copying and pasting code found online.
 Swirlstats and terminal-based Python courses such as browser-based Codeacademy, have shown to be efficient course structures to teach data science and statistics to complete beginners.

-During a 3-day hackathon, we developed `swirlify()`-style console/terminal based courses for the purposes of teaching bioinformatics workflow steps and good coding practices.
+We developed `swirlify()`-style console/terminal based courses for the purposes of teaching bioinformatics workflow steps and good coding practices.
 The philosophy is to keep the GUI use and application switching as minimal as possible but the content itself very rich and informative.

 See also ![BiocTerm](https://github.com/biocswirl-dev-team/BiocTerm) for out interface companion to the course materials.
 The interface (BiocTerm) and R package (BiocSwirl) can be used independently of each other but are best used together for people who are interested in making the most of their learning experience.